apache/ignite/modules/web-console/web-agent/README.txt

 Security tokens:
   1) By default security token of current user will be included into "default.properties" inside downloaded "ignite-web-console-agent-x.x.x.zip".
   2) One can get/reset token in Web Console profile (https://<your_console_address>/settings/profile).
-  3) One may specify several comma-separated list of tokens using configuration file or command line arguments of web agent.
+  3) One may specify several tokens as a comma-separated list using configuration file or as command line arguments of Web Agent.

-Ignite Web agent requirements:
+Ignite Web Agent requirements:
-  1) In order to communicate with web agent GridGain node should be started with REST server (copy "ignite-rest-http" folder from "libs/optional/" to "libs/").
+  1) In order to communicate with Web Agent, GridGain node should be started with REST server (copy "ignite-rest-http" folder from "libs/optional/" to "libs/").
-  2) Configure web agent server-uri property with address where Web Console is running.
+  2) Configure Web Agent server-uri property with address where Web Console is running.
-  3) Configure web agent node-uri property with GridGain nodes URI(s).
+  3) Configure Web Agent node-uri property with GridGain nodes URI(s).

 Options:
   -h, --help
     Print this help message
   -c, --config
-    Path to agent property file
+    Path to Agent property file
     Default value: default.properties
   -d, --driver-folder
     Path to folder with JDBC drivers
     Default value: ./jdbc-drivers
   -n, --node-uri
-    Comma-separated list of URIs for connect to GridGain node via REST Default value: http://localhost:8080
+    Comma-separated list of URIs for connecting to GridGain node via REST Default value: http://localhost:8080
   -nl, --node-login
     User name that will be used to connect to secured cluster